-“Non-standard employment” refers to any employment arrangement that deviates from standard employment (excluding self-employment; see Box 1).
-Individuals engaged in non-standard employment are usually not entitled to the “employee” protections covered by federal and provincial labour standards.
+“Non-standard employment” describes any employment (i.e., employer–employee relationship) that deviates from standard employment (see Box 1).
+Individuals engaged in non-standard employment are usually not entitled to the employee protections as enumerated in the federal and provincial labour standards.

-Four types of non-standard employment are widely understood:1
+Four types of non-standard employment are widely accepted to exist:1

-- In Canada, part-time employment consists of persons who usually work less than 30 hours per week at their main or only job.
+- In Canada, part-time work usually describes any employed person working fewer than 30 hours per week at their main job.
 On-call work usually refers to working arrangements that involve either very short hours or no predictable fixed hours, and where the employer has no obligation to provide a set number of hours of work.

 - Multi-party employment (or “triangular employment”) describes working arrangements whereby workers are not directly employed by the company to which they provide their services but rather by a third-party agency.
-Human Resource (HR) consultants, for example, may engage in a triangular employment arrangement since it is common for firms to outsource their human resource functions.
+Human Resource (HR) consultants, for example, may engage in a multi-party employment arrangement since it is common for firms to outsource their human resource functions.
 The firm contracts with a professional HR company to perform personnel-related duties.
-The HR company assigns a worker or a team of workers to the firm.
-These workers, however, are not employed by the firm but by the HR company.
-In this case, a commercial contract binds the firm and the HR company, but there is no direct employment relationship between the worker and the firm.
+The HR company then assigns one or more consultants to the firm.
+These consultants, however, are not employed by the firm but by the HR company.
+In this case, there is a commercial contract that binds the firm and the HR company, but there is no employment relationship between the HR consultant and the firm.

 - Disguised employment and dependent self-employment refer to employment arrangements whose appearance is different from the underlying reality.
-These workers are often misclassified as independent contractors, self-employed or multi-party workers.
-They will typically have employment characteristics that lie between employee and self-employed.
+These workers are often misclassified as independent contractors (i.e., self-employed) or multi-party workers.
+They will typically have employment characteristics that lie between those of employees and independent contractors.

-- Dependent self-employment describes an employment arrangement where the worker is classified as self-employed — and thus not entitled to labour law protection — but whose income is dependent on one main firm or client.
+- Dependent self-employment describes an employment arrangement where the worker is classified as self-employed — and thus not entitled to certain legal employment protections — but whose income is dependent on one main firm or client.
 Maintenance contracts for hotel facilities, such as electricians and plumbers, are often examples of dependent self-employment.
-These workers are self-employed, using their own tools and organizing their tasks autonomously, but earning most of their income from the hotel.
+These workers are self-employed (i.e., independent contractors), using their own tools and organizing their tasks autonomously, but earning most of their income from the hotel.

 Non-Standard Employment, Precarious Work and the Gig Economy

 The term “non-standard employment” is often conflated with the labour market concepts of “precarity” (also known as “precarious work”) and “gig work.”
 Although the three concepts are often used interchangeably, they are distinct.
-As described above, non-standard employment refers to any arrangement that deviates from traditional employment.
+As described above, non-standard employment refers to any one of several types of employer–employee relationships deviating from traditional employment.